 And it’s not that God allows me to live life so rigid and in-control.
 He won’t let me stay in this place of “needing to know the details” and “always having a plan.”

-But this He teaches me gently, nudging me with the unexpected–a phone call, an appointment, a sick child, traffic, a cancellation, a snow day, a teething baby– and then cleaning up the hysterical mess of me as I react and over-react.
+But He teaches me gently, nudging me with the unexpected–a phone call, an appointment, a sick child, traffic, a cancellation– and then cleaning up the mess of me as I fluster and stress, react and over-react.

-Still he pushes and then comforts, always taking me one step farther into the faith-life and the blind-walk and one more step away from my day planner and kitchen calendar.
+Still He leads me out in faith and then comforts me when it’s hard, always taking me one step farther into the faith-life and the blind-walk and one more step away from my day planner and kitchen calendar.

 I’m grateful for the grace.